CalthorpeAnalytics/uf-ts-codetest-1/README.md

    1. Display only cities whose coordinates are inside the bounding box.
    2. Center the bounding box on the "centroid" of the set of all cities.
 A centroid is "the point whose coordinates are the mean values of the coordinates of the points of the set".

-A working implementation of the solution can be seen [here](https://calthorpeanalytics.github.io/uf-fe-takehome-solution/).
+A working implementation of the solution can be seen [here](https://calthorpeanalytics.github.io/uf-fe-takehome-solution/) (note that the UI may look slightly different).
-1. As text is typed in the city name filter, first 'd' for Denver or Dallas, then 'de' for only Denver.
+1. As text is typed in the CITY NAME filter, first 'd' hides all but 5 cities; typing 'de' shows Denver or Philadelphia, then 'den' shows only Denver.
-2. As the length of the sides are decreased, the size of the bounding square decreases and filters out cities.
+2. As a smaller number is entered into the LENGTH input, the size of the bounding square decreases and cities are filtered out.

 ## Running the App
-Install Node and npm: [download](https://nodejs.org/en/download/) or use [`nvm`](https://github.com/nvm-sh/nvm#installing-and-updating).
+If you need to, install Node and npm: [download](https://nodejs.org/en/download/) or use [`nvm`](https://github.com/nvm-sh/nvm#installing-and-updating).

 ```
 git clone git@github.com:CalthorpeAnalytics/uf-fe-codetest.git